-The last thing you'd want is a large group stumbling across your cache.
-It's best to go for locations that are remote or only known to you.
+The last thing you’d want is a large group stumbling across your cache.
+It’s best to go for remote locations or places only known to you.

-REMEMBER: Mark your hidden survival caches with markers that only you know about, so you don't forget their locations.
-Your markers shouldn't be easily removed or altered.
-You can create a cache map, but make sure that's hidden as well and known to only you and your family.
+REMEMBER: Mark your hidden survival caches with markers only you know about, so you don’t forget their locations.
+Your markers shouldn’t be easily removed or altered.
+You can create a cache map, but make sure that it’s hidden as well and known to only you and your family.